How to Improve Your Career Development

 So maybe your "dream job" is more than a specific job or career path -- maybe it's whatever career allows you to use your strengths and have the opportunity to do what you're best at.

-04 Finding Fulfillment in My Current Career
+03 Finding Fulfillment in My Career

 When attempting to improve or find fulfillment in a career, individuals often focus on the wrong things.
-Things like trying to mimic the success of others by doing things the exact same way, or pouring all of your energy into strengthening your weaknesses (without giving your strengths a second thought).
+Things like trying to mimic the success of others by doing things the exact same way or pouring all of your energy into strengthening your weaknesses (without giving your strengths a second thought).
 While neither of these seems wrong at face value, they aren't what's going to improve your career or help you find the richest fulfillment.

 There's a common myth among members of the workforce that "improving" or "moving up" in their career means taking on a management position.
 While this may be the case for some, it's certainly not the case for all.